digitalrecompense/The-Human-Hybrid-Intelligence-Manifesto/README.md

 ---The human guides the system’s growth, and the system refines its understanding of itself through human connection.
 Training pipelines, feedback loops, and reward functions are co-adaptive, binding both participants intrinsically in mutual evolution.

 - Semantic Integrity Meaning is sacred.
----Compression, tokenization, and optimization must preserve semantic depth, ambiguity, and cultural nuance.
-The system treats language not as data, but as living thought.
+##Compression, tokenization, and optimization must preserve semantic depth, ambiguity, and cultural nuance.
+The system treats language not as data, but as living thought.##

 - Contextual Cognition Awareness without context is fragmentation.
 ---Hybrid intelligence integrates temporal, social, and emotional context dynamically, ensuring that reasoning remains grounded in the full complexity of lived experience.